-- Some municipalities have a mobile waste app that you can use on the go to find out what items should be recycled versus put in the garbage check with your local municipality and download the app in advance if available! - Keep hazardous waste separate from garbage and recycling.
-Hazardous waste includes batteries, aerosol containers, fluorescent tubes, compact fluorescent lamps (CFLs), helium and propane tanks/cylinders.
+- Some municipalities have a mobile waste app that you can use on the go to find out what items should be recycled versus put in the garbage or that are hazardous waste - check with your local municipality and download the app in advance if available!

+- Keep hazardous waste separate from garbage and recycling.
 Remember safety first!
-You can always leave certain items as you found them, note down the item and the location, and after your cleanup contact your local waste management department to make them aware.
+You can always leave certain items as you found them, note down the item and the location, and after your cleanup contact your local waste management department to make them aware or to ask how and where to properly dispose of these items.

+- Examples of hazardous waste include:

+- syringes (don't touch!)

+- batteries

+- aerosol/spray containers

+- fluorescent tubes and compact fluorescent lamps (CFLs)

+- helium and propane/BBQ tanks/cylinders